Ready to say goodbye to debt for good? Learn More

 Public Benefit Exemptions

-• Any aid to aged, blind, and disabled
+• Aid to the aged, blind, or disabled

-• Public assistance, including earned income tax credits and child tax credits (However, this applies to future payments and not funds that you have already received.)
+• Public assistance, including earned income tax credits (EITC) and child tax credits (Note: This exemption applies to future payments, not to money you've already received and deposited.)

 • Social Security benefits